The data you see on any statistics dashboard or report depends on both the content you can access, and the users whose data you're allowed to view.

 Group dashboard visibility

-The group dashboard displays high-level aggregate statistics for all learners in the group, even for content you can't typically see.
-This is designed to give group admins a quick overview of platform usage within the group, regardless of content ownership.
-You can't drill down into detailed stats for content you don’t have visibility rights for.
+The group dashboard shows summary statistics for all learners in the group, even for content you normally can't see.
+This gives group admins a quick overview of usage in their group.
+You can't drill into detailed stats for content you don't have rights to view.

 Audience Builder enrollment limitations